smurferson1/MineControl/README.md

 ![image](https://user-images.githubusercontent.com/91922614/138532772-a657dc16-2947-4f0b-8315-203717929fcc.png)

 ## Donations

 MineControl is free and open source.
 Crypto donations are however appreciated and will keep the developer(s) motivated to fix and improve things.
 Current wallets for donation:
 - TBD

 If you want to see additional donation options, contact the developer.

 ## License

-MineControl is licensed under **Creative Commons "CC BY-SA 4.0"** (see License.txt).
-This license is specifically required due to adaptation of certain code from StackOverflow.
+MineControl is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License, a.k.a. **CC BY-SA 4.0** (see License.txt).

+Note: CC BY-SA is specifically required due to adaptation of certain code from StackOverflow.
 For attribution, see MineControl's About tab, or the source code.

 ## DISCLAIMERS